 Perhaps in the table above, to make the page more pleasing, I could have

-wanted to show only what I had information on and not for
+wanted to show the information I had, and not have

 no factual significance.
-The end result looks a bit like an
+The result is ugly, as it looks like an

 object model for a computer program, but it is quite compact.

-If you cast your mouse across the regions you will see that
+If you cast your mouse across the regions and boundaries you will see that

 The table also shows the Tau shaped time-space (+stratigraphic) continuum